Radiation Safety Training

 are adequately trained in radiation safety practices specific to the activities conducted in the laboratory.
 This includes initial and periodic information

-and training on the hazards, handling procedures, equipment, personal protective equipment, waste disposal and emergency procedures, and ensuring compliance
+and training on the hazards, handling procedures, equipment, personal protective equipment, waste disposal and emergency procedures, and compliance

-with safety and regulatory procedures associated with the radioactive materials used or stored in the laboratory areas.
+requirements on safety and regulatory procedures associated with the radioactive materials used or stored in the laboratory areas.

 - Bearing responsibility for radiation safety, and enforcement of license, state, and federal requirements and the radiation safety manual.